 We mapped out the various tasks a user may journey through, and prioritized from there.

-We went on to categorize our user’s challenges, motivations, and tasks - again, helping us really pick apart our target user and relate to them completely.
+We went on to categorize our user’s challenges, motivations, and tasks - again, helping us pick apart our target users and relate to them completely.
 We realized that some of the charts and graphics were doing more harm than good, because of the lack of clarity.
 The categories tab seemed ambiguous and messy.
 We wrote these down to organize and be able to refer to as we make our changes.

 Using Balsamiq to break down the existing pages of TD My Spend App.
-Collaborating with Hossein and Shaina, we all came up with an easier way to use the navigational flow.
+Collaborating with Hossein and Shaina, we came up with an easier way to use the navigational flow.

 Using all the groundwork we established, we began redesigning the screens.
-We kept in mind that our user is a busy millennial, pressed for time and perhaps not the most bank-savvy.
+We kept in mind that our user is a busy millennial, pressed for time and perhaps not the most financially literate.
 We prioritized changing the look of the transaction history to make the cards clean and much easier to reference.
 Changing the donut graph to a bar graph reflected the user’s spending in a more accurate, intelligible way.
 We also redesigned the categories and menu to allow easier navigation for the users.

 Due to the nature of this Design Challenge, this project was completed in less than a week.
 As a result we were not given the chance to iterate our screens based on the feedback we received in our Usability testing.
 Going forward, I’d love to make the changes charted from our feedback and improve certain features of the screens.